 Planning your Move

-So you’ve found a retirement community you love.
+So you’ve found a senior living community you love.
 Now you have to sort through your belongings, pack them up, and move.
 Maybe you have a house to sell as well.
-A little organization and preparation can make the process a lot more manageable.
+A little organization and preparation can make the process a lot more manageable with all of the moving items and senior living options.
 These resources can help, too.

 While you can sell your home on your own, real estate transactions can be complicated.
 Since a home can be a sizable asset, utilizing a real estate agent may save you time and money.
 There are Senior Real Estate Specialists who are specially trained to meet the unique real estate needs of seniors.
 Talk with at least three potential agents.
 You want to feel like they understand your wants and needs.
 Here are some other criteria to consider:

 - How long have they been doing this?

 - How many did they sell last year?

 - How do they intend to market your home?